NJ/PA Roads - Lumberville-Raven Rock Bridge

 Lumberville-Raven Rock Bridge

 Walking across from Pennsylvania to New Jersey.
 You know the direction, you know the river, but you don't know that the bridge opened in 1947, replacing a covered bridge that allowed vehicular traffic and charged a toll.
+Adam Moss wishes to add that when a section was washed out in 1903, there was a steel truss added for the last 40+ years of its life.
 You can see that even on a cold day, people take their dogs into New Jersey to do their business.